$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy

-After we have found these strong homoclinic points in $U_K$, the construction of a nice hyperbolic set that we wanted is exactly the same as done in \cite{CT}, step 3.
-Hence, we will give only a sketch of the remainder of the proof.
+After we have found these strong homoclinic points in $U_K$, we follow the arguments developed in step 3 of the proof of \cite[Proposition~3.1]{CT}, in order to find a hyperbolic set $\Lambda$ satisfying the proposition.
+Here $\Lambda\cap V' \subset (E^{ss}(p)\oplus E^{uu}(p))$ and this is a key point.
+For completeness we sketch of how we use the arguments in \cite{CT}.